Neural integration for constitutive equations using small data

-For the sake of completeness, the newly proposed neural integration for constitutive modelling formulation is compared with the common incremental formulation, briefly presented in paragraph \ref{par:incremental}, to which we refer as \emph{neural incremental constitutive equations}.
+For the sake of completeness, the newly proposed neural integration for constitutive modelling formulation is compared with the common incremental formulation, briefly presented in subsection \ref{par:incremental}, to which we refer as \emph{neural incremental formulation}.

-In doing so, we leverage the same thermodynamic framework presented in paragraph \ref{par:thermodynamics} and train the finite difference approximation of the evolution equations, network $\bm{h}_{\bm{\theta}}$, and internal energy network, $\widehat{u}_{\bm{\omega}}$.
-However, in contrast with the neural integral constitutive equations, the training of the neural operator $\bm{h}_{\bm{\theta}}$ is not performed through the minimisation of the error associated with the solution of the initial value problem (\ref{eq:IVP_general_S}), but rather through the minimisation of the error between the predicted and ground-truth finite difference approximation of the rate of change of the state variables \citep[as proposed in][]{masi2023evolution}.
+In doing so, we leverage the same thermodynamic framework presented in subsection \ref{par:thermodynamics} and train the finite difference approximation of the evolution equations, network $\bm{h}_{\bm{\theta}}$, and internal energy network, $\widehat{u}_{\bm{\omega}}$.
+However, in contrast with the neural integral constitutive equations, the training of the neural operator $\bm{h}_{\bm{\theta}}$ is not performed through the minimisation of the error associated with the solution of the initial value problem (\ref{eq:IVP_general_S}), but rather through the minimisation of the error between the predicted and ground-truth finite difference approximation of the rate of change of the state variables (as proposed in \citep{masi2023evolution}).

 Note that the neural incremental formulation is conceptually simpler with respect to the one proposed in this work and is thus characterised by reduced computational complexity \citep{melchers2023comparison}.
 Yet, in the presence of small data, the computation of the rates or increments of the variables is inevitably subjected to high errors associated with the approximation of the time derivatives $\dot{\mathcal{X}}$ from the knowledge of sparse and time-discrete values of the state, $\mathcal{X}^{(m)}$.